benjaminws/minecraft-solo/README.md

 Something things you'll need to get started:

-  * A small server/vps (something with at least 1G of RAM)
+  * A smallish debian/ubuntu instance (something with at least 1G of RAM)
   * Chef installed on the above server
   * Patience